 Fibromyalgia is a medical syndrome that’s still largely misunderstood and misdiagnosed.
 Many men and women who turn to Health Atlast for treatment have seen several doctors in a search of relief from widespread pain but have had little success.
-At their five convenient offices, in West Los Angeles, Santa Monica, Sherman Oaks, Long Beach, and Fountain Valley, California, Health Atlast offers a multidisciplinary approach to treating fibromyalgia.
+At their several convenient offices, in Integrative Medicine located in Brentwood, Los Angeles, CA, Perris, CA, Fountain Valley, CA, West Los Angeles, CA, Sherman Oaks, CA, Long Beach, CA, Pocatello, ID, McKinney, TX, and Fort Worth, TX, Health Atlast offers a multidisciplinary approach to treating fibromyalgia.
 To learn more, book an appointment today, online or by phone.

 Fibromyalgia is a disorder characterized by widespread pain.
 Researchers are still examining the causes of fibromyalgia but believe the condition arises when there’s a problem in the communication between your peripheral nerves — the nerves that run throughout your body — and your central nervous system, consisting of your spinal cord and brain.